laurynas-biveinis/unodb/README.md

 * `db`: unsychronized ART tree, to be used in single-thread context or with external synchronization.
 * `mutex_db`: single global mutex-synchronized ART tree.
+* `olc_db`: a concurrent ART tree, implementing Optimistic Lock Coupling as described by Leis et al. in the "The ART of Practical Synchronization" paper;
+  the nodes are versioned, the writers lock per-node so-called optimistic lock, the readers don't lock anything, but check node versions and restart if they change.
+The optimistic lock concept seems to be nearly identical to that of [sequential locks][seqlock] as used in the Linux kernel, with the addition of "obsolete" state.
+The lock implementation uses seqlock memory model implementation as described by Boehm in "Can seqlocks get along with programming language memory models?"
+2012 paper.
+The OLC ART implementation necessitates a memory reclamation scheme as required by lock-free data structures (even though `olc_db` is not lock-free in the general sense, the readers do not take locks), and for that a Quiescent State Based Reclamation (QSBR) was chosen.

 ## Dependencies